Ising Model Observables and Non-Backtracking Walks: Proofs

-\begin{lemma} If $H$ is properly embedded then two edges $e_{1}e_{2}$ and $f_{1}f_{2}$ in $\iota(v,H)$ cross if and only if the curve $e_{1}e_{2}$ intersects the curve $f_{1}f_{2}$. \end{lemma} \begin{proof} Consider a circle $C(r)$ of radius $r$ centered at $v$, and let $x_{i}$ ($y_{i}$, respectively) be the point where $e_{i}$ ($f_{i}$, respectively) intersects $C(r)$.
+\begin{proof} Consider a circle $C(r)$ of radius $r$ centered at $v$, and let $x_{i}$ (resp.\ $y_{i}$) be the points where $e_{i}$ (resp.\ $f_{i}$) intersects $C(r)$.
 The edges $e_{1}e_{2}$ and $f_{1}f_{2}$ cross if and only if these points alternate around the perimeter of $C(r)$; as the edge $e_{1}e_{2}$ partitions $C(r)$ into two sets for $r$ sufficiently small, it follows that an intersection occurs if and only if a crossing occurs. \end{proof}